Sara Weiss

 Sara Weiss (died 23 March 1904) was an American spiritualist and author.
+She claimed that her debut work Journeys to the Planet Mars...
+(1903) was a factual work about Mars that had been communicated to her via psychic messages.

 Biography

 Weiss' birth date is uncertain.
 She was born in Rushville, Ohio, to a farmer and had little formal education.
 She was married to A. M. Weiss, who outlived her.

 Weiss was a spiritualist medium.
 She claimed that her debut work Journeys to the Planet Mars...
 (1903) was a factual work that had been communicated to her via psychic messages, from 6 October 1892 to 16 September 1894, which she wrote as an amanuensis.
 The book covered the history of a peaceful utopian society on the plant Mars and depicted a heroic Martian race which had advanced transportation and feats of civil engineering, such as canals.
 The book also included thirteen botanical drawings of "Martian flora" and a note about pronunciation of the Martian language.
 The book was intended to validate spiritualism.

 Her second work Decimon Hûŷdas: A Romance of Mars... was published posthumously in 1906.
 This recounted the story of two lovers and described the Martian religion.

 Weiss died in St. Louis, Missouri, on 23 March 1904.